 The SNMP read community string is similar to a userid or password that allows access to the device.

-- 1. Select MENU > Communications > SNMP > SNMP Read Community. - Enter the read community string.On the display panel use the up and down arrows to enter the read community string. - 3.
-To confirm the name of the string, select Enter.
+- 1. Select MENU > Communications > SNMP > SNMP Read Community. - 2.
+Use the up and down arrows to enter the read community string. - 3.
+To confirm your selection, select Enter.

 Configuring traps